spurs v coventry city match reports

 Bond, Morgan, Gilzean, Jenkins (Chivers) |

-| 06.12.1969 |
+06.12.1969 |

 Spurs

 home turf.
-Ernie Machin was on the spot to put City ahead early on, with John O'Rourke hitting a second in the 25th minute.
-Mike England's header from a corner got Spurs back in the game before the break.
-However, Ian Gibson restored the two goal lead and although Alan Gilzean got one back before the end with a headed effort, Tottenham could not find the equaliser.
+Ernie Machin was on the spot to put City ahead in the 12th minute sticking the ball past Pat Jennings, after the keeper had saved a Neil Martin effort.
+There was a second Coventry goal in the 22nd minute as Martin's header from Dave Clement's free-kick found John O'Rourke, who nodded in from close range.
+Mike England's header from a corner got Spurs back in the game ten minutes before the break.
+Ian Gibson restored the two goal lead, scoring from a Mick Coop cross that Martin stepped over to allow Gibson the chance shortly after half-time and although Alan Gilzean got one back before the end with a headed effort, Tottenham could not find the equaliser.
 Spurs had Neil Johnson injured in the first minute and he struggled on to half-time, when he was replaced by Peter Collins.
-Coventry City - Gibson, Machin, O'Rourke |
+Coventry City -

-| 04.04.1969 |
+04.04.1969 |

 Two goals